ballerina-attic/parallel-service-orchestration/README.md

     }
 }

-record{http:Response? miramar; http:Response? aqueen; http:Response? elizabeth;} hotelResponses =
+record {http:Response? miramar; http:Response? aqueen; http:Response? elizabeth;} hotelResponses =
         wait{miramar, aqueen, elizabeth};

 // Wait until the responses received from all the workers running in parallel int miramarDistance = -1;
 int aqueenDistance = -1;
 int elizabethDistance = -1;

 // Get the response and distance to the preferred location from the hotel 'Miramar' var responseMiramar = hotelResponses["miramar"];
 if (responseMiramar is http:Response) {
     var mirmarPayload = responseMiramar.getJsonPayload();
     if (mirmarPayload is json) {
         miramarJsonResponse = mirmarPayload;
         var miramarDistanceResult = miramarJsonResponse.DistanceToLocation;
         if (miramarDistanceResult is int) {
             miramarDistance = miramarDistanceResult;
         }
     }
 }

 // Get the response and distance to the preferred location from the hotel 'Aqueen' var responseAqueen = hotelResponses["aqueen"];
 if (responseAqueen is http:Response) {
-        var aqueenPayload = responseMiramar.getJsonPayload();
+    var aqueenPayload = responseAqueen.getJsonPayload();
     if (aqueenPayload is json) {
         aqueenJsonResponse = aqueenPayload;
         var aqueenDistanceResult = aqueenJsonResponse.DistanceToLocation;
         if (aqueenDistanceResult is int) {
             aqueenDistance = aqueenDistanceResult;
         }
     }
 }

 // Get the response and distance to the preferred location from the hotel 'Elizabeth' var responseElizabeth = hotelResponses["elizabeth"];
 if (responseElizabeth is http:Response) {
-        var elizabethPayload = responseMiramar.getJsonPayload();
+    var elizabethPayload = responseElizabeth.getJsonPayload();
     if (elizabethPayload is json) {
         elizabethJsonResponse = elizabethPayload;
         var elizabethDistanceResult = elizabethJsonResponse.DistanceToLocation;
         if (elizabethDistanceResult is int) {
             elizabethDistance = elizabethDistanceResult;
         }
     }
 }

 // Select the hotel with the lowest distance if (miramarDistance < aqueenDistance) {
     if (miramarDistance < elizabethDistance) {
         jsonHotelResponse = miramarJsonResponse;
     }
 } else {
     if (aqueenDistance < elizabethDistance) {
         jsonHotelResponse = aqueenJsonResponse;
     }
     else {
         jsonHotelResponse = elizabethJsonResponse;
     }
 }
 ```

 Let's next look at how the travel agency service integrates with the car rental service.
 The travel agency service sends requests to all three car rental providers in parallel and gets only the first one to respond.
 Refer to the following code snippet.